Summary

 People love stories.
 Stories are an effective way to deliver your message in no small part because people will read them.

-The headline is the first impression.
+The marketing headline is the first impression.

 The best headlines open with a bang.
 They set the scene for the story that unfolds, compelling readers to dive into the narrative headfirst.